zeroqn/navigator.lua/README.md

   width = nil, -- valeu of cols TODO allow float e.g. 0.6
   height = nil,
   on_attach = nil,
+  -- you can put a on_attach of your own here, e.g
   -- function(client, bufnr)
   --   -- your on_attach will be called at end of navigator on_attach
   -- end,